Working in Copenhagen?

 Copenhagen is an attractive business location for both international companies and expats.
 First of all, the Øresund region is well known for providing an excellent economic infrastructure, with its airports, harbors, and its connection to road networks and railways.
 The Øresund Bridge, opened in 2000, added a new and convenient connection between Denmark and its neighbor Sweden.

 Naturally, the fact that any destination within Northern Europe can easily be reached is not the only argument in favor of working in Copenhagen.
 The area benefits from a highly flexible labor force, dedicated to hard work and a healthy life-work balance.
-At the same time, the majority of Copenhagen’s population speaks English fluently, which makes working in Copenhagen easier for expats unfamiliar with the Danish language.
+At the same time, the majority of Copenhagen’s population speaks English fluently, which also makes working in Copenhagen easier for expats unfamiliar with the Danish language.

 Among the most important sectors for people working in Copenhagen are the life sciences, information and communication technologies, clean tech, as well as the creative and entertainment industry.
 Expats could try their chances of finding employment in one of these sectors.

 With Medicon Valley, Denmark offers many opportunities to locals and expats working in Copenhagen’s life science sector.
 Medicon Valley is a bi-national center for life science, located partly on Zealand, centered in Copenhagen as well as Sweden’s Skåne Region.
 This is where international investors in the field of life science chiefly settle.
 After all, the area represents one of Europe’s strongest life science locations.

 For expats who plan on working in Copenhagen’s life science sector, the Medicon Valley is just the right place.
 The collaboration between hospitals, universities, specialized services providers, and businesses is just one of the things that make for a high-class working environment.
 The therapeutic areas of neuroscience, cancer, metabolic diseases, allergy, and autoimmune diseases are also particularly strong here.

 Many clean-tech companies, too, have decided to establish branch offices in Copenhagen.
 In terms of research and development in sustainability, Copenhagen is world class, and by 2025, it aspires to become the first CO2-neutral capital in the world.